-All funded and non-funded research involving human participants or personal data within the School of Health and Social Care (SHSC) requires ethical review through the School Research Integrity Committee to ensure that participants will not experience physical and/or psychological harm and to ensure that participation is worthwhile.
+All funded and non-funded research involving human participants or personal data within the School of Health and Social Care (SHSC) requires ethical review through the School Research Integrity Committee (SHSC ethics) to ensure that participants will not experience physical and/or psychological harm and ensure the participation is worthwhile.

 These pages set out the procedures for obtaining ethical review and provides supporting guidance and resources.
 It is essential that applicants read University Code of Practice for Research Integrity 2018 prior to completing the ethics application.